concur/developer.concur.com/insights/index.markdown

 * **Travel** for Concur Professional/Premium
 * **Travel** for Concur Standard

-##Concur Connect API Structure
-Refer to **Web Services > [Core Concepts][1]** for:

-* Detailed information regarding the format, structure and process of making calls to a Concur Web Service.
-* Information on authentication and authorization for all Concur Web Services.
-* Information on registering and enabling partner applications to use Concur Web Services.

-Detailed descriptions of requests and responses are available in the documentation for each function.

 ##Product Restrictions
 This Web service is designed for use by travel suppliers.
 If you are a travel supplier who would like to start using this web service, please contact the [Concur Connect Platform Team][2].